Select the share by clicking on the Share badge to open the Share Detail window.

 Set which gateway has access to the share.
 By enabling restricting gateway permissions, you are creating a location based security for access to the shares in your system.

-The Access column set the access permissions for the share.
-The valid values are:
+The Access column sets whether the gateway has access to the share.

 Check the box for prefetch to have all files copied to the share downloaded to the gateway immediately.
 When prefetch is enabled, the user does not need to wait for the file to be downloaded from the cloud before it is available.